erykslezak/CIPP3/README.md

   _The ability to track 2nd player scores so both of the users can see their score.
 Possibly under a different sheet._

+- Improve computers difficulty.

+  _Let computer move to one of the grids closest to users choice in order to block them._

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>

 <span id="technologies"></span>